 3): or it by its larger dimension (diameter) had a function in wind abeam as a stabilizing long-keel -

 the smooth bottom of Kontiki2 2015

 Thor Heyderdahl building raft 1947

-Theoretically we get a different result
+Theoretically we get a different result by different building-methods:

 A): Building on a slipway, laying up the trunks on an even plane as a steel frame, give a smooth underside, but the price could be the cuts in trunks to fit a junction with next layer of crossbeams -